Skip to main content

 Inspired by the prospect of a challenge lab please read more about our current offerings or register interest in creating your own.
 Still looking for inspiration?
 Please read more about our previous Challenge Labs fellows.
 Including one of our previous winners, Philippa Carter, who has wrote a very interesting blog about the impact of her project.

-Challenge Labs allowed me to explore an interdisciplinary way of approaching a topic in a supportive environment with access to the funds needed to make my project a reality.
+Challenge Labs allowed me to explore an interdisciplinary way of approaching a topic in a supportive environment with access to the funds needed to make the project a reality.
 The whole experience was great and hugely enjoyable!

 Elsa Ryan, BA (Hons) Ancient History